-If you setup the ConfigServer Security & Firewall (CSF) with Login Failure Daemon (LFD) on your Linux server, you might get bombarded with unwanted e-mails after enabling the mail alert.
+If you set up the ConfigServer Security & Firewall (CSF) with Login Failure Daemon (LFD) on your Linux server, you might get bombarded with unwanted e-mails after enabling the mail alert.
 To get rid of it, one possible solution is to disable the triggering alert services.
 But to be honest this would disable some of the great advantages of the software.
-The other, significantly better solution it to ignore trustful processes in the
+The other, significantly better solution is to ignore trustful processes in the

 1. Restart CSF and LFD

 sudo csf -r as well as LFD with

 sudo service lfd restart.
 Most of the users forget to restart LFD which is important to apply the changes of the

 If you are using the Web UI you can restart LFD with a single button click after making your changes in the text area field.

 Perhaps you want to structure your ignored processes with comments to keep the overview.
 One thing I noticed pretty late: Don't put comments at the end of a line!
 Use a separate line for every comment!
 Otherwise, it won't work because LFD doesn't seem to filter it out.